CougPhenomics/ImagingPAMProcessing/README.md

 At the very least, you will need need to modify [`scripts/psII.py`](scripts/psII.py) in 1 place:
 1. you must change `indir` to point to your data directory.

 It is also likely you will need to modify the location of the ROI to indicate where the plants are in the image.
-Even if you are using the 9 plant arrangement using the sample crate and 9 pot holders described in the text, it is likely your working distance will be slighlty different and therefore your plant positions will be different relative to the image frame.
+Even if you are using the 9 plant arrangement using the sample crate and 9 pot holders described in the text, it is likely your working distance will be slightly different and therefore your plant positions will be different relative to the image frame.
 In this case you must change the location of your ROI's as prescibed with `pcv.roi.multi()` in `scripts/psII.py`.
 See [plantcv documentation](https://plantcv.readthedocs.io/en/stable/roi_multi/) for details.
 You can test your ROI arrangement by stepping through the analysis with a single image.

 To run the pipeline, make sure your plantcv python environment is in your path.
 Open the project directory (this repository that you extracted from the zip) in a terminal/cmd window that includes your conda environment (note the (plantcv) on the left):